Shared Decision Making

 - IMWG Consensus Statement on treatment for those not eligible for transplant

 - IMWG Consensus Statement on treatment of those with high-risk cytogenetics

 - An Overview of Currently Approved Myeloma Drugs summarized here:

 “High Dose Therapy (HDT) with autologous stem cell rescue" is the standard of care for myeloma patients who are fit enough to undergo the procedure.
 The procedure has come to be known simply as “transplant”.
-The intent is to provide high dose chemotherapy to ablate the myeloma clone.
-Stem cells are “transplanted” to help a person recover from the collateral damage from the chemotherapy.
-In myeloma, the transplant procedure is safest for patients when their own stem cells are harvested and used as the replacement cells, referred to as “autologous” stem cell transplant (ASCT).
+The intent is to provide high dose to ablate the myeloma clone.
+Stem cells are “transplanted” to help a person recover from the collateral damage from the .
+In myeloma, the transplant procedure is safest for patients when their own stem cells are harvested and used as the replacement cells, referred to as “autologous” (ASCT).
 ASCT is the standard approach in myeloma.
-An “Allogenic” transplant is when donor cells are used.
+An “allogeneic” transplant is when donor cells are used.

 |Phase 1: Pre-Transplant||Phase 2: Peri-Transplant||Phase 3: Post-Transplant|

 There are a number of nursing considerations leading up to, during and following the transplant procedure that should be taken into account:

 - Nursing considerations for transplant-related drugs

 - Immunizations are essential for infection prevention.
 One sample post-transplant vaccination schedule is provided, but schedules may vary by institution as well as patient health status and prior immunity.
 Live vaccines are not recommended.